erichelgeson/erichelgeson.github.com/_posts/2014-10-17-docker-springboot-microservices.markdown

 CMD java -jar /opt/myapp-oauth.jar
 ```

-I have run fatjars in production with other frameworks, it is most defiantly my favorite way to run Java+Tomcat!
+I have run fatjars in production with other frameworks, it is most definitely my favorite way to run Java+Tomcat!

 ## Configuration